krinj/py-hanabi/REPORT.md

 #### Commands

 The simulator was implemented using a **Command Queue** design pattern.
 This means that the state is fluid, being updated on demand by a list of commands in sequence.
 Every action in the game must be extended from the Command superclass, and implements a `forward` and `backward` method.
-These methods must modify the game state respectively, and this is the mechanism that allows the user to both fast forward or rewing a state.
+These methods must modify the game state respectively, and this is the mechanism that allows the user to both fast forward or rewinding a state.

 For advanced simulations, we could theoretically load up a state up to a certain point, and 'replay' that move in many different ways in order to train or develop the agent.